ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 ```
 {% end %}

-With each choice and branch, the number of possible output documents increases dramatically.
+With each fork and branch, the number of possible output documents increases dramatically.
 Already this example has 6 possibilities (3 × 2).

 ### Weights

-By default, each choice is equally likely to be chosen.
+By default, each branch is equally likely to be chosen.
 This can be overriden by explicitly assigning weights expressed as probability percentages.

 {% bml_snippet() %}
 ```bml